musicmaster81/My_Project_Portfolio/README.md

 - Conditional probability fundamentals were useed in order to calculate all of the necessary elements of the Naive Bayes algorithm formula.
 - Smoothing techniques like the addition of a smooting parameter were used to help address issues pertaining to the vocabulary set.

 ### This is yet another project dedicated to showcase my abilities as a Machine Learning engineer.
-Spam classification algorithms are used extensively within email applications to identify spam emails and automatically redirect these emails from your inbox to you spam folder.
+Spam classification algorithms are used extensively within email applications to identify spam emails and automatically redirect these emails from your inbox to your spam folder.
 As such, this project, with a few modifications, has numerous "real world" applications.

 ## 3. [Fandango Movie Project](https://github.com/musicmaster81/Fandango_Movie_Project/blob/main/Fandango_Movie_Project.ipynb)
 #### In 2015, there was a scandle involving the movie rating site Fandango in which they were accused of rating movies too high by rounding up ratings to the nearest star.
 Admitting that there was a bug, Fandango released a statement saying the issue had been resolved beginning in 2016.
 However, they provided no proof of fixes.
 The goal of this project is to answer the following questions: